buddhist-uni/buddhist-uni.github.io/_courses/form.md

 ##### Robinson Chapter 7: Sri Lanka

-{% include content_blurb.html category="av" slug="bojjhanga-suttas_dhammaruwan" %}
-- First, we have this extraordinary recording of a boy in Sri Lanka spontaneously remembering how he chanted Pāli in a past life.

 [CBT] Th.31
 {:.mb-0}
 - The ideal of the "Righteous Monarch" was hugely influential in the Theravada world and continues to justify monarchy in Thailand today.

 [CBT] Th.215
 {:.mb-0}
-- The Theravada monks, meanwhile, hold up Sariputta as their ideal: the wise, analytical follower of the Buddha.
+- The Theravada monks hold up Sariputta as their ideal: the wise, analytical follower of the Buddha.

 [CBT] Th.90–91, Th.146, Th.159
 {:.mb-0}